Lecture – A Translational Perspective on Intergenerational Trauma

 Available with English captions.

-Torsten Klengel, MD, PhD, McLean Hospital
+Presented by Torsten Klengel, MD, PhD, McLean Hospital – McLean Forum lecture

-A broad body of literature suggests that exposure to traumatic events in antecedent generations can influence the risk to develop psychiatric disorders in the offspring.
-More recent molecular studies suggest that the effects of the environment, including trauma, may be transmitted through biological mechanisms.
+A broad body of literature suggests that exposure to traumatic events in preceding generations can influence the risk of their offspring developing psychiatric disorders.
+Also, recent molecular studies show that the effects of the environment, including trauma, may be transmitted through biological mechanisms.

-- Explains the concept of intergenerational trauma
+- The concept of intergenerational trauma

-- Differentiates between inter- and transgenerational effects
+- Differences between inter- and transgenerational effects